 Staff and volunteers at the Nature House support the educational team at World Fisheries Trust who facilitate these programs.
 GWAS also hosts community events to showcase the results of years of restoration work and societal changes in the area.

-The Gorge Waterway Action Society supports stewardship to achieve the short, medium and long term goals of protection, enhancement and restoration of the Gorge.
-Initiatives are underway to work with landowners, community groups and municipalities to develop and implement better Gorge Waterway stewardship.
+The Gorge Waterway Action Society supports stewardship initiatives to achieve the long-term protection, enhancement, and restoration of the Gorge Waterway.
+Initiatives are underway to work with landowners, community groups, and municipalities to develop and implement better Gorge Waterway stewardship.
 As part of this effort, GWAS is a part of the Gorge Waterway Initiative (GWI), a collaborative community-driven group of organizations concerned with protecting and enhancing the natural and cultural features of the Gorge.